 Master Franchises, however, require the purchase of a large piece of land and the selling of individual franchises in that location.
 As such, Master Franchises can cost an initial franchise fee of $100,000 or more.

 Franchisors calculate both the ongoing marketing fees and royalty fees using the monthly gross revenue of a business.
 Also, they use percentages of the revenue to calculate the fees.
 You can find the details of these calculations in the franchise disclosure document.

 An initial franchise fee is the cost of entry to gain access to the business systems and other features of the proprietary company.
-Essentially, the initial fee allows the franchisee to open up his or her business based on the national brand.
+Essentially, the initial fee allows the franchisee to open up their business based on the national brand.